dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1480: Bottled water's production impacts resources negatively.
+### T1480: Bottled water production has a significant environmental footprint.

 |Support|
 |---|